ivominic/task-management/README.md

 npm install @nestjs/typeorm typeorm pg --save
 This command installs specific bridge that nestjs uses to work with typeorm, typeorm and driver for PostgreSQL database.
 There are multiple ways of configuring database connection.
 One way is static json file, another one is providing the data as an object, third way would be providing data asynchronously from a service.
-Create new folder under the src folder and inside typeorm.config.ts file with export of TypeOrmModuleOptions object.
+Create new folder "config" under the src folder and inside typeorm.config.ts file with export of TypeOrmModuleOptions object.
+Import this in app.modules.ts file.
 QueryBuilder is a part of TypeORM that helps creating database queries.

 ## Entities